-If you are not sure what kind of hormone testing you need, we recommend that you have these tests done in conjunction with a GP consultation, in order to make sure you cover the necessary markers, & then also so that you have support in interpreting the results & advice on any treatment going forward.
+If you are not sure what kind of hormone testing you need, we recommend that you have these tests done in conjunction with a GP consultation in order to make sure you cover the necessary markers, & then also so that you have support in interpreting the results & advice on any treatment going forward.

-Your hormones regulate different major body processes & systems, so hormonal testing can diagnose a wide range of symptoms relating to your sleep, energy, mood, metabolism & body temperature, in addition to the more obvious reproductive-related symptoms.
+Your hormones regulate different major body processes & systems so that hormonal testing can diagnose a wide range of symptoms relating to your sleep, energy, mood, metabolism & body temperature, in addition to the more obvious reproductive-related symptoms.

 For women, the most dramatic hormonal shifts occur during puberty, pregnancy, childbirth & breastfeeding, perimenopause, menopause, & post-menopause, as well as every month with the changes in the menstrual cycle.

-Changes in your menstrual cycle
+- Changes in your menstrual cycle

-Heavy, painful, or very light periods
+- Heavy, painful, or very light periods

-Hirsutism (excessive hair growth)
+- Hirsutism (excessive hair growth)

-Irritability, mood swings, depression
+- Irritability, mood swings, depression

-Unusual sensitivity to heat or cold
+- Unusual sensitivity to heat or cold

-Digestive problems, constipation, diarrhoea
+- Digestive problems, constipation, diarrhoea

-High or low blood pressure
+- High or low blood pressure

-Reduced bone density
+- Reduced bone density

-Thinning, brittling, or loss of hair
+- Thinning, brittling, or loss of hair

-Hormone testing can also be helpful for women experiencing perimenopause or menopause, to assist in deciding on the best method of treatment for any severe symptoms, & to confirm where you are at in the process.
+Hormone imbalance testing can also be helpful for women experiencing perimenopause or menopause, to assist in deciding on the best method of treatment for any severe symptoms, & to confirm where you are at in the process.

-Stress incontinence or urinary leaking
+- Stress incontinence or urinary leaking

-Osteoporosis, caused by a reduction in bone density
+- Osteoporosis, caused by a reduction in bone density

 - Loss of libido